jac307/MediaArtTutorials/MEDIAART2B06/Presentations.md

 Teams must **enrol in advance** for both a **week** and a **role**.

-📌 *This activity emphasizes preparation, collaboration, and active participation.*

 ---

 ### Learning Objectives

 By completing this activity, students will:

 - Develop collaboration and teamwork skills
-- Practice summarizing and analyzing academic readings
+- Practice summarizing, interpreting, and critically engaging with theoretical and artistic readings
-- Lead peers in structured, critical dialogue
+- Lead peers in critical dialogue bridging concepts and creative practice
-- Connect theory to real-world examples, media, and lived experience
+- Analyze how theoretical ideas operate in concrete film and media examples

 ---